-The Law on Licenses and Permits sets out criteria for types of activities requiring licenses and permits except within the financial markets) and an exhaustive list of licenses and permits.
+The Law on Licenses and Permits sets out criteria for types of activities requiring licenses and permits (except within the financial markets) and an exhaustive list of licenses and permits.
 While different ministries or state agencies are involved in the licensing sector, the Ministry of the Economy and ASAN provide general control and administration over licensing procedures, including the preparation of the main regulatory directions and draft legislation, the supervision of implementation by other government agencies and the maintenance of a unified register.

 According to the Law on Licenses and Permits, the issuance of licenses and permits, duplicates of such licenses and permits and amendments thereto, and the re-issuance, suspension, resumption and cancellation of licenses and permits shall be made through an Electronic Licenses and Permits Portal.
-Licenses now will be issued within 10 days from the date of application (the previous regulations provided for a 15-day period), and permits will be issued within seven days.
-The Law on Licenses and Permits sets out a procedure for the notification of the applicant by the relevant authority within 5 days of the need to eliminate defects in the application and attached documents, as well as the right of the applicant to eliminate such defects within 10 days.
+Licenses are to be issued within 10 days from the date of application, and permits shall be issued within seven days.
+The Law on Licenses and Permits sets out a procedure for the notification of the applicant by the relevant authority within five days of the need to eliminate defects in the applicant to eliminate such defects within 10 days.